UberGuidoZ/perlego-download/README.md

-# A Chrome extension to automate content downloads
+# Chrome extension to automate Perlego content downloads

-# NOTE: An active Perlego account is required!
+> # NOTE: An active Perlego account is required!

--  **To install this extension in chrome please follow the steps indicated [here](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612).**
+For help installing this extension in chrome, please follow the steps indicated [here](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612).

+>*This code has been manually translated from Portuguese to English (US), originally from [GladistonXD](https://github.com/GladistonXD/perlego-download) and mistakes may have been introduced during this process.
+There are no guarantees of functionality with this code!
+It's likely there will be little to no updates as I am unsure how long I will be using this service.
+Some books may have specific bugs because I didn't take the time to test all the possibilities.*

+You must first access the book normally before you can start the automation!<br>
+Load it via the standard link: `https://ereader.perlego.com/1/book/(ID*)`

 After completing the script, an HTML file should be generated.
 From this HTML file, it should be possible to print a PDF.